quirky-quokas/snapcycle/Pods/Target Support Files/Pods-snapcycle/Pods-snapcycle-acknowledgements.markdown

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Highcharts

+This is the repository for Highcharts iOS, a Objective-C wrapper for the JavaScript charting library: Highcharts.
+For commercial usage, a valid license is required.
+To purchase a license for Highcharts iOS, please see our website: https://shop.highsoft.com/
+In case of questions, please contact sales@highsoft.com

 ## Parse

 BSD License